 To achieve this, you have to create a strong bond with your pet, requiring a lot of patience, consistency, and love.

-If you have just got your pet cockatoo, you must be concerned about how long it will take before the bird grows fond of you.
+If you have just gotten your pet cockatoo, you must be concerned about how long it will take before the bird grows fond of you.
 There are several ways you can strengthen the bond with your bird, and depending on several factors, it may take longer or shorter than expected.

 So what are some of the ways you can bond with your pet cockatoo?